arjunerasani/appointment-chat-system/README.md

 1. In your Incognito window, navigate to `http://localhost:5173/staff-dashboard` and click **Log In via Google**.
 2. Upon successful authentication, your status will show as `ONLINE_AVAILABLE` and state tracking begins.
 3. In your normal browser window, go to `http://localhost:5173/`, click **Request Appointment**, and fill in your details.
-4. The system will immediately link the structuresm, the user is connected, the staff dashboard shifts to `ONLINE_BUSY`, and the real-time chat interface mounts on both screens.
+4. The system will immediately link the structures, the user is connected, the staff dashboard shifts to `ONLINE_BUSY`, and the real-time chat interface mounts on both screens.

 ### 2. Simulating a Queue Timeout & Rejoin Flow

 1. Log out any active staff member or close the staff dashboard entirely.